itsneufox/itsneufox.github.io/openmp-server-deploy/part-a.md

 nav_order: 2
 ---

-# Part A - Connect, Update, and Create User
+# Connect, Update, and Create User

 In this part, you'll learn how to connect to your server, update your Linux instance, and create a new user account for running the server securely.